-Zantac Recall Update: Potential Zantac Cancer Risk from NDMA
+Zantac Recall: Potential Zantac Cancer Risk from NDMA

-New test results from an independent lab are increasing pressure on the FDA to issue a blanket Zantac recall.
+The FDA has issued a blanket Zantac recall covering brand name Zantac and generic equivalents containing ranitidine.
 In October 2019, the FDA warned that Zantac (otherwise known by its generic name, ranitidine) may contain elevated levels of NDMA, a chemical that can potentially cause cancer.

 According to a statement from the lab, “While NDMA levels in ranitidine may be acceptable at the source, they may not be so when the drug is purchased and subsequently at the time of consumption by the consumer.”